-The provisions adopted by the French accounting standard-setter, i.e. the Autorité des Normes Comptables (ANC), that are to be imperatively applied in 2018 have no material impact on CRH's financial statements.
+The provisions adopted by the French accounting standard-setter, i.e. the Autorité des Normes Comptables (ANC), that are to be imperatively applied in 2019 have no material impact on CRH's financial statements.

 20.1.2.
-Financial statements submitted for approval to the ordinary general meeting of 14 March 2019.
+Financial statements submitted for approval to the combined ordinary and extraordinary general meeting of 12 March 2020.